Computer Science (CSC)

 CSC 362 Artificial Intelligence (3 credits)

-The course covers fundamental concepts such as role of logic in reasoning, deductive proofs, and blind and informed search techniques.
-Additional topics may include inductive learning, genetic algorithms, decision trees, planning, natural language processing, game trees and perceptron learning.
+The course covers fundamental concepts such as production systems, uniformed and informed search techniques, the role of heuristics, adversarial game playing, and admissibility.
+Additional topics may include inductive learning, genetic algorithms, decision trees, natural language processing, and perceptron learning.
+Course includes programming assignments in Java, Python, and R.

 Prerequisites: CSC 201